pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/README.md

 ## DSM Forward Programming

+Navigation is mainly done using the scroll wheel and ENT.
+Short press on ENT will edit a value.
+When editing a value a long ENT press will restore the value to its default.
+To exit the script and terminate all current operations correctly short press RTN (if you don't do this the RX might not store the changes).

 This is a work in progress.
 It's only available for color screens (Horus, TX16S, T16, T18...).

 If some text appears as Unknown_xxx, please report xxx and what the exact text display should be.